eduvpn/artwork/styling/README.md

 This page will be elaborated at a later point.
 For more information about the styling, please look at the Styling version 2 [requirements document](https://github.com/eduvpn/documentation/tree/master/app/windows).

 # Changelog
+## 3.1 to 3.2
+* Updated status icon in VPN-connection screen.
+* Fixed left over inconsistency with 'profile' and 'provider'.
+* Connect and Disconnect buttons are the same size.

 ## 3.0 to 3.1
 * Logo and banner text font added.
 * Made most instructional text in the app smaller and simpler.